-The correlation between plume area residuals and the alongshore equatorward wind stress was weak, but significant.
-A small positive correlation (+0.07) was observed between the plume residuals and the wind stress at 32°-33°N with time lag from 2 to 9 d (Figure 10).
-With wind stress further to the south, the correlation changed to negative, with two extremes, at 28°N (time lag 1-2 d) and 23°N-25°N (time lag 1-4 d).
+2 to 9 days (Fig. 10).
+With wind stress further to the south, the correlation changed to negative, with two extremes, at 28°N (time lag 1-2 days) and 23°N-25°N (time lag 1-4 days).
 The signs of these extremes indicated that the local wind forcing (at 32°-33°N) produced circulation slightly increasing the plume area.
 The remote wind forcing from the central part (and especially from the southern tip) of Baja California slightly decreased the freshwater plume.
 The coefficient of determination R2 was very small (<0.01).
+Including new variables into the linear regression Eq.
+(2) (see Table 2) did not increase its significance.